The Met Origins

 Journeys made discoverable.

-Provenance arcs are drawn from a curated subset of artifacts whose ownership history could be reconstructed into a multi-stop journey.
-A Featured Journeys panel surfaces 21 such artifacts, and a Take a Tour walkthrough sequences the globe through five vignettes.
+Provenance arcs are drawn from a curated subset of artifacts whose ownership history could be reconstructed into a multi-stop journey where the featured journeys panel surfaces 21 such artifacts.

 Patterns the map surfaces.